-Where many European cities were damaged, sometimes razed to the ground through disaster and conflict – not least by World War Two – Prague has been more fortunate.
+Many European cities were damaged, sometimes razed to the ground through disaster and conflict – not least by World War Two – Prague has been more fortunate.
 On glancing across the Vltava from its East Bank towards the Castle, it has been said by many that they feel they are in the pages of a fairytale book.

 As Prague develops in the 21st century, it is forging its own modern identity.
-A prime example of this is the Dancing House, also referred to affectionately as the Fred and Ginger Building, which teeters on the edge of the Vltava, by Jiráskův most.
+A prime example of this is the Dancing House, referred to affectionately as the Fred and Ginger Building, which teeters on the edge of the Vltava, by Jiráskův most.

 1. Begin at the western end of Charles Bridge in Malá Strana (this means ‘Little Quarter or Lesser Town’).
 It’s now time to brace yourself for the city’s biggest tourist attraction.
-Looking at all the other bridges that span the Vltava today, it’s hard to believe that the Charles Bridge was in fact the only one to do so until 1841.
-From its completion at the start of the 15th century then, you can imagine how busy the Bridge would have been – jam-packed with traders and their wares, making their way from the Lesser Quarter to the Old Town.
+Looking at all the other bridges that span the Vltava today, it’s hard to believe that the Charles Bridge was, in fact, the only one to do so until 1841.
+From its completion at the start of the 15th century, you can imagine how busy the Bridge would have been – jam-packed with traders and their wares, making their way from the Lesser Quarter to the Old Town.
 Despite the multitude of ways to cross the river today, the Charles Bridge remains as busy as it ever was.

-2. As you force your way through the happy snappers, buskers and hucksters (that is unless you’ve managed to get up at dawn and beat the rush), try to work your way up one of the sides, each of which is lined with the baroque statues of saints.
+2. As you force your way through the happy snappers, buskers and hucksters (that is, unless you’ve managed to get up at dawn and beat the rush), try to work your way up one of the sides, each of which is lined with the baroque statues of saints.
 The original statues were introduced onto the Bridge during the beginning of the 18th century, although all have now been replaced with facsimiles.
 In particular, keep an eye out for the figure of St John Nepomuk, who was thrown into the river and killed by order of King Wenceslaus in 1393.
 It is said that if you touch the golden plaque at the statue’s base, you’ll have good luck.
-Feel free to join the queue of superstitious tourists and see if it works.
+So feel free to join the queue of superstitious tourists and see if it works.

 5. Crossing Křižovnická and heading down Karlova, you’ll be forgiven for thinking this street has been spoiled by the congregation of souvenir shops and overpriced goulash restaurants.
-Closer inspection however, reveals vestiges of history, one of which lies at the address 188/4.
+Closer inspection, however, reveals vestiges of history, one of which lies at the address 188/4.
 This is the former home of Johannes Kepler, the German mathematician and astronomer.
 Kepler established the laws of planetary motion on this very site.
 As the street opens up into Liliova, you will come across the erstwhile apothecary U zlaté studně (At the Golden Well), which is ornamented with the faces of plague healers St Sebastian (left) and St Roch.
 If this catches your interest, consider visiting the plague memorial situated a little further to the south on the East Bank.

-6. Taking a left turn through the archway in the north wall of the square will find you in the grounds of the Clementinum, which currently forms the home of the Czech Republic’s National Library.
+6. Taking a left turn through the archway in the north wall of the square will find you on the grounds of the Clementinum, which currently forms the home of the Czech Republic’s National Library.
 Its name derives from the chapel of St Clement, which originally stood on the site.
-Since then, the area hosted a Dominican monastery, a Jesuit college, and later, an observatory.
+Since then, the area hosted a Dominican monastery, a Jesuit college, and an observatory.
 The Clementinum is mentioned in Jorge Luis Borges’ The Secret Miracle.

 10. Heading back onto Husova, on looking up, your heart may skip a beat when you see a man dangling off the edge of a building.
 Fear not – this is not a suicide attempt, nor a workman in peril – it is an artwork by rebellious Czech sculptor David Černý.
 On closer inspection, the statue resembles an uncanny likeness to Sigmund Freud.
-If you like the cut of Černý’s jib, you’d be advised to seek out some of his other artworks, which include a couple of statues relieving themselves into a Czech Republic-shaped trough outside the Franz kafka Museum, and a group of huge, faceless babies scaling the pillars of the Žižkov Television Tower.
+If you like the cut of Černý’s jib, you’d be advised to seek out some of his other artworks, which include a couple of statues relieving themselves into a Czech Republic-shaped trough outside the Franz Kafka Museum and a group of huge, faceless babies scaling the pillars of the Žižkov Television Tower.

 11. Follow Skořepka street up to Uhelný trh (this translates as coal market, which is exactly what this site used to be).
 If you fancy rewarding yourself with a glass of good Moravian wine, take a cheeky detour down Michalská, where you will discover a close-knit collection of bars that comes alive every weekday afternoon with the sounds of guitar-strumming and slightly-sozzled locals.
 If you’re there at the right time of year, you might also get to taste the legendary burchak, a cloudy drink made from the first harvest of grapes.
 Otherwise, cross Uhelný trh onto Havelská, pick up a souvenir of your walk at its flea market, and bear left onto Melantrichova, which will feed you all the way through to the Old Town Square.